itsLishan/itsLishan.github.io/lishanaz/content/project/light-snatcher.md

 Light Snatcher is a fast-paced collaborative game played on a strip of LED lights with mobile controllers.
 Each player (up to 6) is assigned a color and controls a small section of the strip.
 When the light moves through your section, tap your phone to "snatch" it.
 Each time the light is captured, it speeds up, making it harder to catch.

 Light Snatcher is played on a flexible, water-proof strip of lights.
 Wear the strip on your body and let your friends play around you--try twirling in place to up the ante.
 Sit at a bar and play with strangers without worrying about your drink spilling.
-You can bend it any way you'd like.

 <div>
 <img class="splitImage" src="/images/LightSnatch_column.JPG">